grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 This code will create an agent to count from 1 to 10.
 When the `CounterAgent.counter` variable reach the value 10, the `done()` method will return `True`, finishing the behaviour.
 We used too the `on_end()` method to signalizes when the counting is ended.

 ### CyclicBehaviour class
 This is a class that implements a infinite behaviours.
-The main difference between this class and those that implement finite behaviours (specially `OneShotBehavior`) is that the `done()` method of this class always returns `False`, never ending.
+The main difference between this class and those that implement finite behaviours is that the `done()` method of this class always returns `False`, never ending.
 The cyclic classes have a close relation with behaviours blocking and messages receiving , but it will be explained in the next docs.

 Now, we will see an example of an agent that models a clock and shows a message every 1 second.